stephenh/simplistic/README.md

 ### Examples ###

-Launch your Scala REPL and see the examples under <src/examples>.
+Launch your Scala REPL,

     # launch Scala REPL
     buildr shell

-Copy & paste from src/examples.
+And then copy & paste code from src/examples.

 ### Target platform ###